 If there’s one competitive area of digital marketing solutions, it’s marketing email solutions.
-In a time when social media is the sexy one, savvy marketers still know the value of email.
+In a time when social media is the go-to marketing option, savvy marketers still know the value of email.

 The list of marketing email clients promising this, that and the other can be somewhat overwhelming.
 We’re going to give an honest appraisal of two of the big hitters in email marketing clients.